* S&P 500 coming off first weekly decline in eight

 * Investors watching Italian elections, Fed policy

-* Barnes & Noble rallies on report part of it may go private
+* Barnes & Noble rallies in premarket after WSJ report

-NEW YORK, Feb 25 U.S. stock index futures rose on Monday, suggesting the equity rally was intact despite concerns that the Federal Reserve could curtail its stimulus for the economy sooner than many expected.
+NEW YORK, Feb 25 U.S. stock index futures rose on Monday, suggesting the recent rally for equities remains intact in spite of concerns that the U.S. Federal Reserve could curtail its stimulus sooner than many expected.

-Another test for equities will come with the looming debate over massive U.S. government budget cuts that will take effect on Friday if lawmakers fail to reach an agreement over spending and taxes.
-The White House issued warnings about the harm the cuts are likely to inflict on the economy if enacted.
+* Another test for equities will come with the looming debate over massive U.S. government budget cuts that will take effect if lawmakers fail to reach an agreement over spending and taxes.
+On Sunday, the White House issued more dire warnings about the harm the cuts are expected to do to the economy if enacted.

-Lowe's Cos Inc reported earnings that beat expectations, helped by rebuilding efforts after Hurricane Sandy in the United States.
-Shares rose 2.1 percent to $38.45 before the bell on light volume.
+* Lowe's Cos Inc reported earnings that beat expectations, helped by rebuilding efforts after Hurricane Sandy in the United States.

 Our top photos from the last 24 hours.